theobaur13/ESOTERIC/README.md

 # ESOTERIC

-ESOTERIC - ElasticSearch Semantic Optimized Text Extraction Retrieval from Information Corpus
+ESOTERIC - Elasticsearch Semantic Optimized Text Extraction Retrieval from Information Corpus

 A command line application that uses natural language processing tools to retrieve relevant evidence sentences for a given input claim from the FEVER dataset.